cwfietz/freeCodeCamp/learn/01_responsive-web-design/6_css-flexbox/00_css-flexbox.md

 ## flex-basis property
 specifies the initial size of the item before CSS makes adjustments with flex-shrink or flex-grow.
 The units used by the flex-basis property are the same as other size properties (px, em, %, etc.).
 The value auto sizes items based on the content.

+## flex property (flex-grow, flex-shrink, and flex-basis properties) shortcut
+The flex-grow, flex-shrink, and flex-basis properties can all be set together by using the flex property.
+For example, flex: 1 0 10px; will set the item to flex-grow: 1;, flex-shrink: 0;, and flex-basis: 10px;.
+The default property settings are flex: 0 1 auto;.